-Here are 10 of some of the most alarming statistics we could find.
+Here are ten of the most alarming statistics about teens and pornography:

 - 9 out of 10 boys and 6 out of 10 girls are exposed to pornography online before the age of 18.